progit/progit/de/05-distributed-git/01-chapter5.markdown

 <!--When you’re thinking of integrating new work, it’s generally a good idea to try it out in a topic branch — a temporary branch specifically made to try out that new work.
 This way, it’s easy to tweak a patch individually and leave it if it’s not working until you have time to come back to it.
 If you create a simple branch name based on the theme of the work you’re going to try, such as `ruby_client` or something similarly descriptive, you can easily remember it if you have to abandon it for a while and come back later.
 The maintainer of the Git project tends to namespace these branches as well — such as `sc/ruby_client`, where `sc` is short for the person who contributed the work.
 As you’ll remember, you can create the branch based off your master branch like this:-->

 Wenn Du Änderungen von anderen übernehmen willst, ist normalerweise eine gute Idee, sie in einem Topic Branch auszuprobieren – d.h., einem temporären Branch, dessen Zweck nur darin besteht, die jeweiligen Änderungen auszuprobieren.
 Auf diese Weise ist es einfach, Patches ggf. anzupassen oder sie im Zweifelsfall im Topic Branch liegen zu lassen, wenn sie nicht funktionieren und Du im Moment nicht die Zeit hast, dich weiter damit zu befassen.
-Es ist empfehlenswert, Topic Branches Namen zu geben, die gut kommunizieren, worum es sich bei den jeweiligen Änderungen dreht, wie z.B. `ruby_client` oder etwas ähnlich aussagekräftiges, das dir hilft, dich daran zu erinnern.
+Es ist empfehlenswert, Topic Branches Namen zu geben, die gut kommunizieren, worum es sich bei den jeweiligen Änderungen dreht, wie z.B. `ruby_client` oder etwas ähnlich aussagekräftiges, das Dir hilft, dich daran zu erinnern.
 Der Projekt Betreiber des Git Projektes selbst vergibt Namensräume für solche Branches – wie z.B. `sc/ruby_client`, wobei `sc` ein Kürzel für den jeweiligen Autor des Patches ist.
 Wie Du inzwischen weißt, kannst Du einen neuen Branch, der auf dem gegenwärtigen `master` Branch basiert, wie folgt erzeugen (xxx falsch, das stimmt nur, wenn `master` der aktuelle Branch ist xxx):

 	$ git branch sc/ruby_client master